kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 ### Financial

-Now that I finished two major migrations for KTOMG, I want to work on getting my first paying user.
-To do that will require some more infrastructure work but I feel confident I can make it happen in 2020!
-I'm also feeling the friction of a heavy web front-end stack so I'd like to simplify it a bit.

-- 📈 Get [Keep Track of My Games](http://ktomg.com) to make a profit
+- ❌ Get [Keep Track of My Games](http://ktomg.com) to make a profit -❌  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit

-Right now LGTU doesn't cost us much, about $15 per month.
-I'd like to earn at least that much in affiliate revenue for 2020.

-- 📈 Get [Looks Good to Us](https://looksgoodtous.com) to make a profit

 I modified the financial goals from last year to take a different perspective.
 Rather than measuring side income in terms of W-2 income, I'm comparing it against our annual expenses which is much more under our control.
 In 2019, it covered 8% of our expenses which is **awesome.** We also maintained a respectable 40% savings rate (see also [The Gap](https://esimoney.com/the-gap-is-the-key-to-wealth/)) and I want to maintain that momentum going into 2020.
 It will actually be tougher since we have to buy a new (used) vehicle.